Namanau9/Kmeans_SELF/README.md

 ---

-## Explanation
-###🔷 What is K-Means?
-K-Means is a popular unsupervised machine learning algorithm used for clustering data into groups based on similarity.

-###🔹 How It Works:
-Choose the number of clusters k.

-Randomly initialize k cluster centroids.

-Assign each data point to the nearest centroid.

-Recalculate centroids as the mean of all points assigned to that cluster.

-Repeat steps 3–4 until centroids stop changing significantly (i.e., convergence).

-###🔷 What is Clustering?
-Clustering is a technique used to group similar data points together without using any predefined labels.

-Real-life Examples:
-Grouping customers based on buying behavior.

-Image segmentation.

-Document categorization.

-###🔷 Iris Dataset
-A famous dataset used for classification and clustering tasks.

-Features:
-Sepal length (cm)

-Sepal width (cm)

-Petal length (cm)

-Petal width (cm)

-Target (for reference):
-Setosa

-Versicolor

-Virginica

-###🔷 Standardization / Feature Scaling
-The StandardScaler standardizes features by removing the mean and scaling to unit variance.
-It helps K-Means work better because clustering is distance-based (Euclidean), and scale matters.

-###🔷 Data Visualization
-📊 matplotlib & seaborn:
-Used for static plots like 2D scatter plots.

-🌐 plotly:
-Used for interactive 3D plots.
+## 📚 Key Concepts

+### 🔷 What is K-Means?

+**K-Means** is a popular **unsupervised machine learning algorithm** used to group data into clusters based on similarity.

+#### 🔹 How It Works:
+1. Choose the number of clusters `k`.
+2. Randomly initialize `k` cluster centroids.
+3. Assign each data point to the nearest centroid.
+4. Recalculate centroids based on current cluster members.
+5. Repeat steps 3–4 until convergence.

+---

+### 🔷 What is Clustering?

+Clustering is a technique used to **group similar data points** without predefined labels.

+**Real-life examples:**
+- Grouping customers by purchase patterns
+- Image segmentation
+- Document categorization

+---

+### 🔷 Iris Dataset

+A well-known dataset in machine learning, consisting of measurements for 150 iris flowers from 3 species.

+**Features:**
+- Sepal length (cm)
+- Sepal width (cm)
+- Petal length (cm)
+- Petal width (cm)

+**Target Classes (for reference only):**
+- Setosa
+- Versicolor
+- Virginica

+---

+### 🔷 Standardization / Feature Scaling

+We use `StandardScaler` to scale features by removing the mean and scaling to unit variance.
+This is crucial for distance-based models like K-Means to ensure fair clustering.

+---

+### 🔷 Data Visualization

+- 📊 **Matplotlib & Seaborn**: For static 2D scatter plots.
+- 🌐 **Plotly**: For dynamic and interactive 3D plots.

+---

 ## 🖼️ Screenshots